mattruzicka/evolvable/README.md

 3. `.after_evolution(population)` - Runs after evolution.

-This program uses `.before_evolution` to print the best value for each generation.
+Let's define `.before_evolution` to print the best value for each generation.
+We'll also define `#to_s` which is implicitly invoked during string interpolation.

 ```ruby
 class HelloWorld